EdenWise/hjcrc/readme.md

   * Home > Select *Compact* > right-click and select Modify> Format> Paragraph:
     * Spacing (Before and After) to 0 pt

+* Spacing and Indentation for Body Text *and* First Paragraph (in template!):
+  * Body Text and First Paragraph put I-Bar on, right-Click each one select Paragraph
+    * Indentation:          Special: First Line; By: 0.2"
+    * ~~Spacing:              Before and After: 0pt; Line spacing: Single~~

+* Heading Spacing reintroduce (in template!):
+  * Headings put I-Bar on, right-Click each one select Paragraph
+    * ~~Spacing             Before:          0 pt; Line spacing: Single~~
 #### To Do

 * Paragraph spacing (template.docx only allows basic format options.) may be helped with.